Otomákoan languages

-Otomaco and Taparita are two long-extinct languages of the Venezuelan Llanos.
+Otomaco and Taparita are two long-extinct languages of the Venezuelan Llanos, which comprise the Otomakoan language family.

 In addition to Otomaco and Taparita, Loukotka (1968) also lists Maiba (Amaygua), an unattested extinct language that was once spoken in Apure State, Venezuela between the Cunaviche River and Capanaparo River.

 Vocabulary

 Loukotka (1968) lists the following basic vocabulary items for Otomac and Taparita.